subsquid/docs/docs/deploy-squid/quickstart.md

 ---
-sidebar_position: 70
+sidebar_position: 1
-title: Deploy a Squid
+description: Quickstart on how to deploy a squid
 ---

-# Deploy a squid
+# Quickstart

 This section goes through deploying a squid to [Aquarium](https://app.subsquid.io) -- a cloud API service provided by Subsquid.
 The deployment is managed by the file `squid.yaml` in the root folder of the squid and defines: